 But all that being said, the evidence is mostly observational or mechanistic in nature.
 Due to the practical impossibility of running multi-decade controlled trials, the increased risk from eating different amounts of red meat is not really known.
 In this case, as in many others, moderation may be key.

 It’s important to remember that, just because something is shown to have carcinogenic effects, it doesn’t mean it will cause cancer.
 An increased risk can be small or big, and while the increase seen with processed meat is relevant because it's avoidable, the risks are still nowhere near something like smoking cigarettes.
+You can read more at: Does red meat cause cancer?

 Published By Kamal Patel on 2015-10-27 12:30:15